Documentation Index

-When a dApp is connected to Phantom, it can also request that the user signs a given message.
-Applications are free to write their own messages which will be displayed to users from within Phantom's signature prompt.
+When a dapp is connected to Phantom, it can also request that the user signs a given message.
+Applications are free to write their own messages which will be displayed to users from within Phantom’s signature prompt.
 Message signatures do not involve network fees and are a convenient way for apps to verify ownership of an address.

-that should be used to sign the message.
+Phantom’s signMessage function accepts two parameters: an encoded message and an address that should be used to sign the message.
 It returns a Promise that resolves if the user approves the signature request.
-Once resolved, it contains the resulting signature
+Once resolved, it contains the resulting signature.

 // function signature